Skaters must notify the Training Committee when they want to be assessed.

 Full Contact

-Can attend all practices.
+May attend all practices.

-It is every participating skater’s responsibility to understand their own level, understand the level of the skaters around them, and to work with your teammates to adjust the drill at hand to an appropriate level for all participants.
-Mixed-level practices should contain drills in which skaters are challenged to partner/group up with different levels, mixed in with opportunities to separate by level.
+understand their own level, understand the level of the skaters around them, and to work with your teammates to adjust the drill at hand to an appropriate level for all participants.

 Yes, but you may be asked to refrain from contact drills without further assessment of your skating level.
 Please email us your health insurance info ahead of time at hello@hellgaterollerderby.org